yhchen07/yhchen07.github.io/_pages/projects.md

 Sex workers face stigmatization and marginalization, resulting in significant mental and physiological burdens.
 However, male and transgender sex workers have largely been ignored in sex work-related research.
 Yet, compared to their counterparts, they face significantly more adverse outcomes, including higher rates of HIV infection, double-stigmatization due to their sexual orientation and profession, and policy disadvantages.

 In this research, I explored the multiple challenges faced by male and transgender sex workers.
-This was achieved by collaborating with the local LGBTQ+ community, [(The Men's Room)](https://mroom.co.uk/), and **directly engaging with their service users** to understand their needs and burdens.
+This was achieved by collaborating with the local LGBTQ+ community, [The Men's Room](https://mroom.co.uk/), and **directly engaging with their service users** to understand their needs and burdens.
 Additionally, I conducted an extensive **background literature search** of over 100 research articles and generated research outputs.
 Currently, I am preparing a **first-author manuscript**, which we aim to submit for peer review by September.

 ## Interpersonal Emotion Regulation Lab, University of Manchester